• Archives

 Share on FacebookShare on Twitter

-Building on its Mobile Money success which is a product of the largest telecom company in Kenya by subscribers, the government now plans to sell a mobile only government bond.
-The bond according to the a press release by the East African nation’s Treasury office says citizens will soon be able to buy these bonds directly on their mobile devices making it the world’s first mobile-only government bond.
+Building on the success of its Mobile Money platform, a product of Kenya’s largest telecom company, the government is charting new territory with a pioneering mobile-only government bond initiative.
+As per a press release from the Treasury office, Kenyans will soon be able to buy these bonds directly from their mobile devices, marking this as the world’s first mobile-only government bond.

-To invest in the upcoming Kshs.5 billion “Save Money, Make Money, Build Kenya” bond, Mr. Rotich said, potential customers will only need to have a valid identity card, dial *889# and follow the prompts.
-Upon the maturity of the bond, the principal amount and coupons (interest from the bond) will be paid through M-PESA.
+The process for investing in the upcoming Kshs.5 billion “Save Money, Make Money, Build Kenya” bond is relatively simple.
+As instructed by Mr. Rotich, potential customers will only need to have a valid ID, dial *889#, and follow the guided prompts.
+Upon the bond’s maturity, the principal amount and coupons (interest earned from the bond) will be remunerated through M-PESA, the mobile payment service.

-“The M-Akiba bond is an infrastructure bond which means that the proceeds from the bond will be utilized to finance ongoing and new infrastructure projects in areas such as roads, energy, water and telecommunications.
-I therefore wish to urge all Kenyans to participate in saving through this product as they will not only be saving but also participating in building the nation through financing development projects that will improve their standard of living”, said Mr. Rotich.
+“The M-Akiba bond is an infrastructure bond, and the funds raised will be utilized to finance ongoing and new infrastructure projects in domains such as roads, energy, water, and telecommunications.
+I, therefore, urge all Kenyans to participate in saving through this product as they will not only be saving but also aiding in building the nation, financing development projects that will enhance their standard of living,” added Mr. Rotich.

 Related Posts: